Forex Spread Analysis: How to Factor It In Backtests

 Why Accurate Data is Critical

-If you are trading the 66 currency pairs available at historicalforexprices.com, you will notice that the spread "cost" varies wildly between majors and exotics.
+If you are trading the verified symbols available at historicalforexprices.com, you will notice that the spread "cost" varies wildly between majors and exotics.
 Trading USD/MXN is a completely different beast than trading EUR/USD.
 The forex spread data requirements for an exotic pair are much higher because the cost of business is higher.

-By using 25 years of data, you can see how spreads have generally compressed over time as technology improved.
+By using multi-year audited coverage, you can see how spreads have generally compressed over time as technology improved.
 However, the "shocks" - like the Swiss Franc floor removal in 2015 - show that spreads can still go to infinity when liquidity vanishes.

 Successful traders don't ignore the spread; they embrace it as a core part of their risk management.
 Before you go live, ensure your backtest accounts for the reality of the market.
 Use the high-quality data from historicalforexprices.com as your foundation, but always leave room for the broker's cut.